Call Center RFP: 7 Questions You Must Ask

 The key to finding a terrific CX partner or call center is to ask questions that press on the key aspects of NOW CX:

 Why Write an RFP?

 Another benefit is that call center RFPs save you time.
-Instead of going over your requirements with each potential call center, you only need to write them down once.
+Instead of going over your requirements with each potential outsourcer, you only need to write them down once.
 Potential call center suppliers can then review your RFP requirements at their convenience and remove themselves from the running if they aren’t suitable.